daireto/sqlactive/docs/api/native-sqlalchemy-queries.md

 !!! warning

     Your base model must have a session in order to use this method.
     Otherwise, it will raise an `NoSessionError` exception.
+Session is set when calling the `init_db` method of the `DBConnection` class.
+    You can also call the `set_session` method of the base model to manually set the session.